 Recently, our goat gave birth to two little, beautiful baby goats.
-If you have baby goats, you are probably worried about the proper time to wean, what supplements babies need, and when you should introduce hay.
+If you have baby goats, you are probably worried about when to wean, what supplements babies need, and when to introduce hay.

 Weaning is the process of introducing your baby goats to solid food.
 You may be surprised to know that hay is the preferred feed of goats.
 Hay should make up 80-100% of a goat’s diet.
 And, there are many kinds of hay. (link to article) Its fibrous material is beneficial to build rumen in baby goats.
-The rumen is the main digesting chamber in baby goats that develop during the weaning period.
+The rumen is baby goats’ main digesting chamber that develops during the weaning period.

 You should avoid any quick transitions in your baby goat feed from milk to hay.
 It can cause bloating and other severe digestive issues due to improper rumen development.
 At birth, 15%, or less, of a baby goat’s diet should be hay.

 Hay is the preferred food for goats.
 It is essential.
 Hay provides both nutrition and roughage or fiber, that assists kid goats in rumen development.